Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Ingredients

 Adding another layer of structure we suppose that $V$ is a real or complex separable Hilbert space.
 Any subspace $V_\alpha$ inherits this structure and the injections $v_{\beta,\alpha}:V_\beta\toi V_\alpha$ as well as $v_\alpha:V_\alpha\toi V$ become linear isometries.
 Moreover, by duality the spaces $L_\alpha$ also become Hilbert spaces in this way and the projections $l_{\alpha,\beta}:L_\alpha\tos L_\beta$ become partial linear isometries.
 Let $L$ be the topological dual of $V$ and thus also a Hilbert space.
 It is then clear that there is a natural inclusion $i:L\toi\hat{L}$ which is continuous.

-We use the inner products on the spaces $L_\alpha$ to define Gaussian measures $\nu_\alpha$.
+We use the inner products on the spaces $L_\alpha$ to def\/ine Gaussian measures $\nu_\alpha$.
 In the case that the vector spaces are complex we forget their complex structure for the moment and regard them as real vector spaces.
 Note that a complex Hilbert space is canonically a real Hilbert space by taking the real part of the inner product.
-We first recall some elementary facts about Gaussian measures on finite dimensional vector spaces.
-Let $Q$ be a real positive definite symmetric $n\times n$-matrix.
+We f\/irst recall some elementary facts about Gaussian measures on f\/inite-dimensional vector spaces.
+Let $Q$ be a real positive def\/inite symmetric $n\times n$-matrix.
 Let $\mu$ be the Lebesgue measure on $\R^n$ and $\nu_Q$ the Gaussian measure given by

 Then, $\nu_Q$ is an inner and outer regular Borel probability measure.
-For later use we also remark the following Lemmas. \begin{lem} Let $\one$ denote the $n\times n$ unit matrix and $r>0$.
+For later use we also remark the following lemmas. \begin{lem} Let $\one$ denote the $n\times n$ unit matrix and $r>0$.
 Then,

 \end{lem}

 \begin{lem} Suppose $f$ is a polynomial on $\R^n$ with complex coefficients,